All Products

 Enable the ResourceQuota feature

 By default, the ResourceQuota feature is enabled for Container Service for Kubernetes (ACK) clusters created in the ACS console.
-You only need to create a ResourceQuota in the namespace.
-Then, the resourceQuota feature is enabled for the namespace.
+You only need to create a ResourceQuota in the namespace to enable the ResourceQuota feature for that namespace.

 Supported resource types

-ACS is completely compatible with the ResourceQuota mechanism of open source Kubernetes.
-Therefore, both standard resources and extended resources support ResourceQuotas.
+ACS is fully compatible with the Kubernetes ResourceQuota mechanism.
+Both standard resources and extended resources are supported.

 Standard resources